-A recently published California-based survey on mothers found that health care providers do not usually listen to mothers about their birth preferences.
+A recently published California-based survey on mothers found that health care providers rarely listen to mothers about their birth preferences.
 Even worse, these providers seem to listen to black women the least.
 This suggests that black women in America do not receive the same quality of care as their white counterparts.
 A University of Virginia study seems to cement this case.
 It concluded that racial biases among white health care professionals are directly related to the standard of care provided to black patients.

 Results of the California Survey